ModelOriented/pyCeterisParibus/README.md

 [![status](http://joss.theoj.org/papers/aad9a21c61c01adebe11bc5bc1ceca92/status.svg)](http://joss.theoj.org/papers/aad9a21c61c01adebe11bc5bc1ceca92)

 # pyCeterisParibus

+<p style="color:red">*Please note that the Ceteris Paribus method is moved to the dalex Python package which is actively maintained.
+If you will experience any problem with pyCeterisParibus please consider the dalex implementation at https://dalex.drwhy.ai/python/api/.*</p>

 pyCeterisParibus is a Python library based on an *R* package [CeterisParibus](https://github.com/pbiecek/ceterisParibus).
 It implements Ceteris Paribus Plots.
 They allow understanding how the model response would change if a selected variable is changed.